Jaybro/pico_tree/README.md

 * [Doxygen](https://www.doxygen.nl).
 Needed for generating documentation.
 * [Google Test](https://github.com/google/googletest).
 Used for running unit tests.
 * [Eigen](http://eigen.tuxfamily.org).
 To run the example that shows how Eigen data types can be used in combination with PicoTree.
-* [nanoflann](https://github.com/jlblancoc/nanoflann).
+* [nanoflann](https://github.com/jlblancoc/nanoflann) and [Google Benchmark](https://github.com/google/benchmark).
 There is an example that shows how the KdTree of this library compares to nanoflann.

 # Build